DCotterill/halixia-hugo/content/ma/cashflow-planning-230.md

 layout: static
 ---

-Bring together all of your assets, income and expenditure
+Bring together all of your assets, income and expenditure.

 Look at how cashflow planning can build income sustainability in retirement and help inform a discussion about appropriate levels of investment risk.